chuva-inc/Metareciclagem/sites/rede.metareciclagem.org/modules/contrib/imce/README.txt

 NOTE:
 - All URL strings in the examples start with "/" considering the base path is "/".
 In case your drupal is running on a sub directory e.g, http://localhost/drupal, these URLs should start with "/drupal/".
-There is a safer solution that does not require manual URL fixing: If the Drupal javascript object is avaliable in your page you can use Drupal.settings.basePath at the beginning of URLs (Drupal.settings.basePath+'?q=imce....')
+There is a safer solution that does not require manual URL fixing: If the Drupal javascript object is avaliable in your page you can use Drupal.settings.basePath at the beginning of URLs (Drupal.settings.basePath+'?q=imce....').
+This won't work multilingual paths with language prefixes.
 - file and directory ids(names) used in imce.js are url encoded forms of original names.
 They are decoded using imce.decode and displayed in the lists.